-Steve Feldman is the head of Hahn Loeser’s Intellectual Property Practice Area and the Partner-In-Charge of the Chicago office.
+Steven E. Feldman is the head of Hahn Loeser’s Intellectual Property Practice Area and the Partner-in-Charge of the firm’s Chicago office.
 He focuses his practice on complex intellectual property litigation, prosecution and counseling involving patents, trade secrets, trademarks and unfair competition, copyrights and associated licensing and due diligence, both domestically and internationally.
 A seasoned trial lawyer and patent attorney, Steve has taken a lead role in trials, Markman hearings and appeals.
 Steve also regularly supports clients on corporate transactions and due diligence and helps clients to build and manage strategic patent and trademark portfolios worldwide.

-With a background in materials science and engineering, Steve’s practice encompasses a wide variety of phamaceutical, medical, chemical and materials related technologies, including steel, aluminum alloys with nano-particulate additives, NiCoCrALY based coatings and superalloys, heat treatments, rare earth magnets, polymer materials and additives, printing and color pigments, high brightness LEDs and other lighting technologies, semiconductor lasers, automotive and aerospace parts and systems, receivers and transmission devices, alternative energy technologies including clean coal, biofuels, ethanol processing and solar cells, color management software and hardware and medical diagnostic and analytical devices.
+A licensed patent attorney with a background in materials science and engineering, Steve’s practice encompasses litigating, prosecuting and licensing matters across a wide variety of phamaceutical, medical, chemical and materials related technologies.
+These technologies include steel, aluminum alloys with nano-particulate additives, NiCoCrALY based coatings and superalloys, heat treatments, rare earth magnets, and polymer materials and additives; printing and color pigments, color management software, and hardware high brightness LEDs and other lighting technologies; semiconductor lasers; automotive and aerospace parts and systems; receivers and transmission devices, computer hard-disk drives and brushless direct current motors, computer source code and call center/e-commerce technology; alternative energy technologies including clean coal, biofuels, ethanol processing and solar cells; and medical diagnostic and analytical devices.

-Steve’s practice also includes representing clients in matters involving the protection and enforcement of trade secrets, and has assisted clients in implementing trade secrets audit and protection programs, negotiating joint venture agreements and preparing effective confidentiality/nondisclosure arrangements.
+Steve’s practice also includes representing clients in matters involving the protection and enforcement of trade secrets.
+He has assisted clients in implementing trade secrets audit and protection programs, negotiating joint venture agreements and preparing effective confidentiality/nondisclosure arrangements.

 American Bar Association, Member